-A garden tub is routinely installed as a fiberglass or acrylic 1-piece unit.
+A garden tub is routinely installed as a 1-piece fiberglass or acrylic unit.
 The sides of the garden tub are usually bowed outward.
-This type of tub is usually used in master bathrooms.
+This type of tub is typically used in a master bathroom.
 It is great for bubble baths and for soaking your aching and tired body after a long day at work.
 There are usually one or two steps leading up to the tub.
 The tub tends to be raised higher off the floor.
 On high-end units, you will find whirlpool jets.
 Tilling around your newly installed garden tub is an easy-to-do task.
 Follow the below step by step process on how to tile around a garden tub.

 Preparation for the Bathroom Garden Tub Project

 In order to properly complete this type of project and have the project look fantastic, you must clean the bathroom thoroughly.
 Particularly, you need to clean the walls behind your tub with a warm and mild soapy water solution.
 Use a soft sponge for the best results.

 As with any other hard surface project, you must make sure all surroundings are well protected.
 Cover the tub with a drop cloth or tarp.
 Floors, towel racks, and other surfaces that are prone to scratching must also be protected.
 The last thing you want to do is to replace additional pieces of furniture in the bathroom.